Taking Action to Address New Challenges in Workplace Mental Health

-You may apply to register a guest, but we cannot guarantee that space will be available.
+You may request to register a guest, but we cannot guarantee that space will be available, especially given the lower in-person capacity that exists with Covid-19 protocols.
 We will maintain a waitlist up until the day of the event and will release tickets as they become available.
 We limit the number of attendees per organization to two.

 Is there press or photography at the event?

 The Global Forum operates under Chatham House Rules, so there will not be press at the event and no comments or statements will be directly attributed to an attendee without their explicit approval.
 We hire a professional photographer and publish a summary of the event that will be distributed to all attendees and published online.